raviMaurya12/snippets-1/README.md

 Yes, they're very likely to be.

-All snippets were tested in solutions for multiple programming problems, and used as a reference in two ACM-ICPC world finals.
+All snippets were tested in solutions to multiple programming problems, and used as a reference in two ACM-ICPC world finals.

 ### Can I use these snippets in my code?

-Yes, I don't care.
+Yes, I don't mind.

 Just make sure you understand the rules of competitions you participate in.
 Sometimes they require solutions to be fully written by